rajnish6191/CS454_Search-Engines/README.md

 * Ranking with Link Analysis
 * Normalization
 * A User Web Interface
-* Use of Multiple API's for Search as a Novel Contribution
+* Use of Google API's for Search and Elastic Map Reduce on Amazon EMR as a Novel Contribution

 ------------------------------------------------------------------------------------